intermine/micklem-lab-site/README.md

 $ npm install -d
 ```

-Define the config for your site:
+Define the config for your site in `config.json`:

 ```json
 {